 Located in Blauvelt, N.Y., St. Dominic’s School,also known as a K-12th grade 853 School, services a diverse population of students with social-emotional needs, autism, neurological impairments and other learning disabilities.

-St. Dominic's Universal Preschool (UPK),This FREE full-day Universal Pre-Kindergarten (UPK) program is for English speaking as well as bilingual (English/Spanish) children who will be 4 years old before December 31, 2014.
+St. Dominic's Pre-K For All,This FREE full-day Pre-Kindergarten program is for English speaking as well as bilingual (English/Spanish) children.

-The Family Foster Care Programcurrently provides foster and kinship care to approximately 400 children in the Bronx who have been referred to the agency through the Administration for Children's Services, as well as approximately 50 additional children in its Treatment Family Foster Care unit.
+The Foster Care and Prevention Programcurrently provides foster and kinship care to approximately 400 children in the Bronx who have been referred to the agency through the Administration for Children's Services, as well as approximately 50 additional children in its Treatment Family Foster Care unit.

 The Developmental Disabilities Departmentprovides therapeutic residential programs for developmentally disabled adults and children.
 We provide Intermediate Care Facilities, Individualized Residential Alternatives, Day Habilitation Program, Service Coordination and Community Habilitation in Rockland County, Orange County and the Bronx.